JGAguado/ElectroLab/docs/source/examples.rst

     <iframe src="_static/Circuits/PB_LEDs/Circuit.html" style="width: 100%; height: 500px; border: none;"></iframe>

-You can navigate through each step forward ➡️ and backward ⬅️, or enter directly the step you want to.
+You can navigate through each step forward ➡️ and backward ⬅️, or enter directly the step you want.
-You can also visualize all the steps at once clicking on the 👁 eye icon.
+You can also visualize all the steps at once by clicking on the 👁 (eye icon).

-As part of the official example circuits, feel free to experiment with the following tested assemblies:
+Feel free to experiment with the following tested circuits:

 .. toctree::
    :maxdepth: 1